 DLT firms in Gibraltar are regulated by the Gibraltar Financial Services Commission (GFSC), who have a team in place dealing exclusively with DLT applications.
 Early on in the process, the GFSC decided that it would bring a blockchain and cryptocurrency technical expert on board to help shape the regulatory framework.
 Having an approachable, business-friendly regulator with a profound understanding of cryptocurrencies and distributed ledger technology generally sets Gibraltar apart from the other jurisdictions mentioned above.

 Gibraltar is a small jurisdiction, which has its advantages and disadvantages.
 For an internationally-focused company, especially one in a fast-moving industry like FinTech, the advantages are often overwhelming.
 A small jurisdiction like Gibraltar is nimble and can act very quickly to changing environments and changing business needs.
 Furthermore, being a closely-knit community means close cooperation between government and business, and institutions which offer a greater understanding of business needs.
-One final advantage over the other jurisdictions mentioned above, is that opening a bank account for a blockchain or cryptocurrency-related business is not a problem.
+One final advantage over the other jurisdictions mentioned above, is that opening a bank account for a blockchain or cryptocurrency-related business is less of a challenge potentially than in other jurisdictions.
 In Gibraltar as there are, in fact, a number of banking solutions available.